Veysel-Yildiz/hyper-ford/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-The development of this toolbox was introduced in the paper by V. Yildiz and J. Vrugt, "A toolbox for the optimal design of run-of-river hydropower plants," published in Environmental Modelling &amp; Software.
+The development of this toolbox was introduced in the following papers:

+V. Yildiz and J. Vrugt, "A toolbox for the optimal design of run-of-river hydropower plants," published in Environmental Modelling & Software.
+V. Yildiz, S. Brown, and C. Rouge, "Robust and Computationally Efficient Design for Run-of-River Hydropower," submitted to Environmental Modelling & Software.
+These papers laid the foundation for the methodologies and algorithms implemented in this HYPER toolbox.